Headless Browser Hacks

 Realistic Explicit User Agent

-Using an explicit User Agent (rather than the one used by default with Selenium or Playwright) is often enough to persuade a site that you are a legitimate browser.
+Using an explicit User Agent (rather than the default from Selenium or Playwright) is often enough to persuade a site that you are a legitimate browser.

 Get a User Agent string from a recently updated browser.